-With school closures happening around the world this month, many families are scrambling to find homeschool activities to do with their kids while at home.
+With school closures happening around the world from time to time, many families are scrambling to find homeschool activities to do with their kids while at home.
 This current global health outbreak is really wreaking havoc for families around the world!

 As a worldschooling family (a family that homeschools while traveling), we don’t need to worry about any kind of change in our schedule, aside from social distancing.
 But for families who normally send their kids to traditional schools, thinking up homeschool activities to do with their little ones can be a challenge.
 Especially when they have work responsibilities to take care of as well.